 It may take days, weeks, or even months for the wound to be clean, clear of infection, and finally heal.

-Once this occurs, the surgeon may use a muscle flap to cover and close the wound.
+Once this occurs, the surgeon may use wire to bring the bone back together then close the skin or use a muscle flap to cover and close the wound.
 The flap can be taken from your buttocks, shoulder, or upper chest.

 Why the Procedure Is Performed